Northern Comfort: Critique

 The Boston Globe described the film as "a tiny movie that casts a tiny but genuine spell."

-Paul Ryan of the Weekly Dig draws several comparisons between Webber and big budget director James Cameron saying, "God knows what James Cameron makes his movies for," says filmmaker Rod Webber.
-There are real awkward moments, real distress and very little CGI as the pair bumbles their way through the plot, meets real people along the way, awkwardly waxing philosophy and never mentioning their feelings to each other, while being filmed.
+Paul Ryan of the Weekly Dig draws several comparisons between Webber and big budget director James Cameron saying, "God knows what James Cameron makes his movies for", says filmmaker Rod Webber, continuing "[t]here are real awkward moments, real distress and very little CGI as the pair bumbles their way through the plot, meets real people along the way, awkwardly waxing philosophy and never mentioning their feelings to each other, while being filmed.
 All of which makes Webber, decidedly anti-James Cameron."

 Reel Fest

 Northern Comfort premiered at Reel Fest.
 Reel Fest 2 was May 28 to June 2, 2010.